hjamiec02/stock-analysis/README.md

 Purpose

-  The purpose of this project was to refactor code in VBA, originally used to analyse specific green stocks for the years of 2017 and 2018.
+  The purpose of this project was to refactor code in VBA, originally used to analyze specific green stocks for the years of 2017 and 2018.
 The code was refactored in an effort to be more efficient.

 ## Results

 Comparisons

   I was provided with a spreadsheet containing the ticker name, starting date, opening, high, low, closing and adjusted closing price, as well as the volume of each stock.
 During the module I worked my way through creating a macro that provided each ticker, total daily volume and the percentage return on each stock.
-The analysis of the green stocks from 2017 to 2018 showed stocks in this category perfored significantly better in 2017 compared to 2018, as seen below:
+The analysis of the green stocks from 2017 to 2018 showed stocks in this category performed significantly better in 2017 compared to 2018, as seen below:

   <img width="842" alt="Screen Shot 2022-05-21 at 4 24 42 PM" src="https://user-images.githubusercontent.com/105119531/169668381-a673286f-c1c6-44e6-8b95-7f28abaf0ce4.png">